What Is Chatbot Automation? How It Works, Real Use Cases, and the Best Tools in 2026

 Freshchat

-Freshchat is great for big customer support teams that want AI agents.
+Freshchat is a customer support platform with built-in AI agents.

 Tidio